etolo/research_data/JFS_2020/readme.md

 # Predicting financial crisis with recurrent neural networks

-This file contains the program code behind the article Tölö, E., (2020).
+The file *fullcode.ipynb* contains the program code behind the article Tölö, E., (2020).
 “Predicting financial crises with recurrent neural networks,” Journal of Financial Stability, Volume 49, August 2020, 100746.
 Available at: https://doi.org/10.1016/j.jfs.2020.100746.

 This code is made available for advanced users.
 The code is designed such that it can be mostly (but not completely) run sequentially starting from the top.